 You can configure MATLAB to perform a wide range of mathematical operations on the raw or processed data using the Matlab window.
-Normally the only call is to CoreProcessingCommands, the set of routines that perform signal processing and analysis for either RT or ET oscilloscopes.
+Normally the only call is to CoreProcessingCommands, the set of routines that perform signal processing and analysis for real-time oscilloscopes.